 Here are the pros and cons of Shopify themes.

-Generally speaking, Shopify themes seem tidy, elegant and attractive.
-They are made by professional designers, so you don’t have to worry about functionality and usability of each one.
+Generally speaking, Shopify themes seem tidy, elegant, and attractive.
+They are made by professional designers, so you don’t have to worry about the functionality and usability of each one.

 If you are unsure whether investing around $180 in a premium theme is the right decision, you can get free themes to see how that works out for your store.
-Of course they will be inferior to paid ones in terms of functionality and attractiveness.
-However, they can save you quite a lot of time figuring out how to create an eye-catching storefront by yourself.
+Of course, they will be inferior to the paid ones in terms of functionality and attractiveness.

 Having said that, we still recommend switching to a nicely designed paid theme later on when your business generates a decent amount of revenue.
-The price may be a bit high for new businesses, but it’s not that bad considering it’s a one-time payment and the paid themes are designed by UI-UX professionals.
+The price may be a bit higher for new businesses, but it’s not that expensive when you consider it as a one-time payment.
+Furthermore, the paid themes are designed by UI-UX professionals.
 Hence, you can expect to get excellent quality as well as highly customizable templates for your store.

 Apart from the price, you should also consider the style according to what you’re selling and how you want your customers to feel when they see your store.
 On Shopify’s theme page, you can browse by industry or collections.
 Feel free to spend your time deciding what suits you the most.

-Note that all themes are freely customizable.
-You can add a personal touch to any of the themes by changing colors, fonts, social media buttons and more.
-Once again, Shopify’s ease of use really makes things much more convenient as you can add, remove or move sections by yourself with just a few clicks.
+Note that all themes are freely customizable with the Liquid code.
+You can add a personal touch to any of the themes by changing colors, fonts, social media buttons, and more.
+Once again, Shopify’s ease of use makes things much more convenient as you can add, remove or move sections by yourself with just a few clicks.

 eCommerce tools and features